• Skip to main content

 • Corn - There is nothing like fresh corn in the summer.
 We make good old fashioned creamed corn, use it in this corn and shrimp dish, Southwestern Salad, and Esquites.
 But, if you want to make this recipe in any other season you can use frozen corn.
 We don't recommend canned.

-• Butter – Because the corn gets blackened at a pretty high heat we like to add the butter at the end for flavor.
-You don’t want it to burn.
-Salted or unsalted is fine – just adjust your salt to taste accordingly.
+• Butter - Because the corn gets blackened at a pretty high heat we like to add the butter at the end for flavor.
+You don't want it to burn.
+Salted or unsalted butter is fine - just adjust your salt to taste accordingly.

 2. Mix up the blackened seasoning blend or, if using ready made, have it measured and ready to go.

-3. Heat a cast iron skillet to medium high heat with just a teaspoon or so of high smoke point oil in it.
+3. Heat a cast iron skillet to medium-high heat with just a teaspoon or so of high smoke point oil in it.

 6. Top with butter and stir to incorporate.
 Add additional ingredients at this time (like bacon, yum).